 Golden Configuration: DCS-7170-32CD Device Onboarding: DCS-7170-32CD |

-CWM may be licensed a la carte, or as a combined offer under the Crosswork Automation Suite.
-CWM licenses are sold as a single Right to Use (or “RTU”) license per server on which CWM is deployed.
+CWM licenses under product ID SPAUTO-CWM are sold as a single Right to Use (or “RTU”) license per server on which CWM is deployed.
+Licensing may include also Right to Manage (or “RTM”) based on numbers of devices to be managed.

 Crosswork Workflow Manager licenses are term-based.
 The duration of the term is selectable from a range of 1 to 5 years.